 How to find the lowest rates on RateCity.com.au

-If your primary interest is finding the lowest interest rates in the home loan market, one of the best ways to do so is by ‘clearing filters’.
-Your results will no longer be customised, but you will be able to see how low lenders are willing to go to attract your business.
+If your primary interest is finding the lowest interest rates in the home loan market, one of the best ways to do so is by ‘clearing filters’ when you compare home loans.
+Your results will no longer be customised, but you will be able to see just how low lenders are willing to go to attract your business.
 Sometimes it can be a good starting point to ascertain how much you pay in extra interest for additional benefits.

-In addition to home loans, RateCity lets you compare the following products:
+In addition to offering home loan comparison, RateCity lets you compare the following products: